7 Tips on How to survive academic exams in Psychology during motherhood

 Yes but how can I survive academic exams in Psychology while being a mom of a four and a five years old?

-Here is some advice on how to get tackling your goals
+Here is some advice on how to tackle your goals

-1. Establish a support system: Do not be shy to reach out to your partner, family members, or trusted friends who can support and assist with childcare responsibilities.
-People who love us are always there to support our dream as they are sure we would do the same for them.
+- Establish a support system: Do not be shy about reaching out to your partner, family members, or trusted friends who can support and assist with childcare responsibilities.
+People who love us are always there to support our dreams, as they know we would do the same for them.
 Communicate your needs and create a network of support that can help you during your exam preparation period.
-I managed to make some mom friends that happened to meet only last year who were very supportive and as they were in similar situations were willing to give a hand with kids when needed.
-Networking is useful in any situation whether it has to do with work or life.
+I managed to make some mom friends last year who were very supportive; since they were in similar situations, they were willing to lend a hand with the kids when needed.
+Networking is useful in any situation, whether it has to do with work or life.
 Never underestimate it!

-2. Prioritize and manage your time: Plan your schedule carefully, considering both your mom duties and study time.
+- Prioritize and manage your time: Plan your schedule carefully, considering both your mom’s duties and study time.
 Identify pockets of time that you can dedicate to studying, such as when your child is napping or after they’ve gone to bed.
 Use this time efficiently and focus on high-priority tasks.
-At the point that the clock was ticking and I was filling the pressure of the deadlines, I found myself studying even in five-minute slots here and there.
-That wouldn’t be enough if I had not written down specific goal achievements for each module I had to complete in advance.
+At the point when the clock was ticking and I was feeling the pressure of deadlines, I found myself studying even in five-minute slots here and there.
+That wouldn’t have been enough if I had not written down specific goal achievements for each module I needed to complete in advance.

-3. Create a study routine: Establish a consistent study routine that fits your mom schedule.
+- Create a study routine: Establish a consistent study routine that fits your mom’s schedule.
 Whether it’s early mornings, late nights, or specific blocks of time during the day, having a routine can help you stay on track and make the most of your study sessions.
-I am not an early bird so I can not really work well in the early hours of the day, but I found that late at night when everyone was fast asleep was the best time for me to tackle all the tasks I had organised for the day.
-But you know when you work better so if early in the morning is your thing, just put your clock alarm to have you on your feet before everyone else does.
+I am not an early bird, so I cannot work well in the early hours of the day; however, I found that late at night when everyone was fast asleep was the best time for me to tackle all the tasks I had organized for the day.
+But you know when you work better, so if early in the morning is your thing, just set your alarm clock to get you on your feet before everyone else does.

-4. Break it down into smaller tasks: Divide your study material into manageable chunks.
-This approach allows you to tackle smaller portions of the material during shorter study sessions, making it easier to fit into your mom responsibilities.
+- Break it down into smaller tasks: Divide your study material into manageable chunks.
+This approach allows you to tackle smaller portions of the material during shorter study sessions, making it easier to fit into your mom’s responsibilities.
 Set realistic goals for each study session and celebrate your achievements along the way.
 I have to be honest here!
-The Open University has a very organised website that is breaking down each module into small takes each week which is making it much easier than a brick uni where you have to organize your work and hope that you are following up as required.
-However, even with the Open University, surviving the academic exams demanded some management into deciding on the most important information to use on the assignments especially when close to the end of the year.
+The Open University has a very organized website that breaks down each module into small tasks each week, which makes it much easier than a traditional university where you have to organize your work and hope that you are keeping up as required.
+However, even with the Open University, surviving the academic exams demanded some management to determine the most important information to use in the assignments, especially when close to the end of the year.

 Some more tips on how to survive academic exams in Psychology while being a mom

-3. Practice self-care: As a mom and a student, it’s crucial to prioritize self-care to maintain your well-being.
-Make sure to take breaks, engage in activities that relax and rejuvenate you like yoga or meditation and seek support from others when needed.
+- Practice self-care: As a mom and a student, it’s crucial to prioritize self-care to maintain your well-being.
+Make sure to take breaks, engage in activities that relax and rejuvenate you like yoga or meditation, and seek support from others when needed.
 Taking care of yourself will ultimately help you manage both roles more effectively.

-4. Communicate with your professors or instructors: If you find yourself facing additional challenges or need accommodations due to your mom responsibilities, don’t hesitate to communicate with your professors or instructors.
+- Communicate with your professors or instructors: If you find yourself facing additional challenges or need accommodations due to your mom’s responsibilities, don’t hesitate to communicate with your professors or instructors.
 They may be able to provide guidance, flexibility, or alternative arrangements to support your academic journey.

 We act as affiliates for trusted merchants and we may earn referral commissions resulting from purchases of products or services recommended on this website.